ismet55555/AWS_Solutions_Architect_Notes/README.md

 ---

-# Random Notes
+# Other Notes

+- CloudFront
-- CloudFront - Content Delivery Network (CDN) at the edge of the web
+  - Content Delivery Network (CDN) at the edge of the web
+  - Seamlessly integrated with AWS Shield, AWS Web Application Firewall and Amazon Route 53

 - Global Accelerators
-- Fargate - Serverless container technology for EMR or ECS
-- Active Directory / SAML
-- Total Cost of Ownership (TCO) - ?
+  - Networking service that improves the performance of your users’ traffic
-- How to implement Single-Sign-On SSO?
+  - Optimizes the path to your application
-- Basics on how to use Gateway API with lambda
--  POSIX-compliant - works on all kinds of UNIX systems
-- Multi-tiered application?
-- VPN is established over a Virtual Private Gateway.

-- S3 Bucket gateway endpoint?

-- `EC2ThrottledException` - Error when VPC not sufficient ENIs or subnet IPs for Lambda/EC2 to scale
+  - Provided two global static public IPs that act as a fixed entry point to your application, improving availability
+    - Can also bring your own public IPs
+  - Acceleration varies by region

+- VPC Flow Logs
+  - Enables you to capture information about the IP traffic going to and from network interfaces in your VPC
+  - Flow log data can be published to Amazon CloudWatch Logs or Amazon S3
+  - Can create a flow log for a VPC, a subnet, or a network interface
+  - Can use the default format for the flow log record, or you can specify a custom format

 - Neptune
   - Graph database